graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 An object Type reference may be an Internal, Simple or another object Type.
 If an object Type it may have Type Arguments of object Type references.

-An object is defined with an optional base Type and has one or more Fields.
+An object is defined with an optional extended Type and has one or more Fields.
-An object most not be based on itself, recursively.
+An object can not extend itself, even recursively.

 A Field is defined with at least:

 - an optional documentation string,
 - a Field name
 - zero or more Field Aliases
-- a type parameter or object type references, the Field's base Type
+- a type parameter or object type references, the Field's Type
 - zero or more Modifiers

-Field names and Field Aliases must be unique within the object, including any base object.
+Field names and Field Aliases must be unique within the object, including any extended object.
 Explicit Field names will override the same name being used as a Field Alias.

-Object Unions can be merged if their base Types match and their Fields and Alternates can both be merged.
+Object Unions can be merged if their extended Types match and their Fields and Alternates can both be merged.

 Fields can be merged if their Modified Types match.